These classes are certified by

 Uniform is required and can be purchased at Border Tactical.

-Please wait on purchasing your uniform till after the demonstration is given on first day of class for Module III.
+Please wait on purchasing your uniform until after the demonstration is given on the first day of class for Module III.

 PC 832 Arrest and Firearms Course- POST 832 PC

 (Formerly AJ 141 Arrest and Firearms)